Get Custom Training

 Example:

-Connect learning to DORA-style signals—lead time, change failure rate, time to restore—and stakeholder clarity scores, so you see which habits shift outcomes.
+Analytics tie learning activities to DevOps‑style metrics such as lead time, change failure rate, and time to restore, as well as stakeholder clarity scores.
+This helps leaders see which habits influence outcomes.

 Predicting Training Needs and Outcomes